Computational-Mechanics-Material-Models/data-driven-constitutive/README.md

 :warning: **DO NOT UPLOAD LARGE DATA FILES TO THIS REPO** :warning:

+:construction: TODO: DECIDE WHAT FOSS LICENSE TO USE AND ADD FILES

 This project contains the following modules and scripts:

 - models.py : PyTorch implementation of ANN models